Many colleges offer courses both online and on campus during Winter Break.

 The freshman who failed or dropped a class or two.
 This is a quick way to catch up.

 The potential transfer student.
-Let your teen take the opportunity to try out a class at a college she’s interested in.
+Let your teen take the opportunity to try out a class at a college they’re interested in.

 The kid who always struggles with a particular subject.
 Concentrating on one class exclusively, whether in math, history or science, should produce better results and a celebration when the course is over in only three or four weeks.